How to Sort Videos by Size on iPhone and Find the Largest Ones

 Is Sorting Videos by Size Possible with Default iOS Features?

 Many users often search for ways to find and delete large videos on their iPhone to free up space.
 One often-asked question is whether iOS allows users to sort videos by size.
-As time goes Apple has improved file management capabilities in iOS, but with certain limitations.
+As time goes, Apple has improved file management capabilities, and that’s true for the newest iOS 18.
+But there is still no built-in “sort by file size” feature.

 • The default Photos app on iOS provides a feature to view videos, but it lacks a direct option to sort or find the largest videos on iPhone based on file size.